 When transactions are returned from the sending bank, we receive the Consumer’s name and bank of record, which we maintain associated with the transaction in case tracing of transactions is required, or in case the Client requests such information.

 When completing a Clik2pay transaction through the Internet or through a mobile device, we may collect device level information about that Consumer.
 This information will help to identify higher risk transactions and monitor potential fraud or suspicious transactions.

 Having Consumer information helps us determine preferences and consider enhancements or other service offerings, such as instalments, receipts and deferral plans.

 When a Consumer is using our website, we may monitor and/or record browsing habits to better understand usage of our on-line assets.

 If the Client provides us information about a specific Consumer to resolve a complaint, we may learn additional Consumer information.
 We will only use this information to address comments and/or reply to questions, and we may store the communication and our reply in case we correspond further.

-If a Consumer receives an email claiming to be from Clik2pay that he/she believes to be fraudulent, he/she should not open, respond or click any links or open attachments contained within the email.
-Consumers may be instructed to notify us immediately by forwarding a copy of the email to us at firstname.lastname@example.org and then delete the email.
+If a Consumer receives an email claiming to be from Clik2pay that they believe to be fraudulent, they should not open, respond or click any links or open attachments contained within the email.
+Consumers may be instructed to notify us immediately by forwarding a copy of the email to us at email@example.com and then delete the email.